 Exposure is defined as close contact.

-Close Contact is defined as within 6 feet of a person with COVID-19 for at least 15 minutes without an N-95 mask and includes household contacts, intimate partners, and in-home caregivers, starting 2 days before symptoms appeared or specimen collection date (whichever was earlier).
+Close Contact is defined as within 6 feet of a person with COVID-19 for a cumulative total of 15-minutes or more over a 24-hour period without an N-95 mask and includes household contacts, intimate partners, and in-home caregivers, starting 2 days before symptoms appeared or specimen collection date (whichever was earlier).
 Distance could be longer and time shorter, depending on the exposure level and setting.

 Employee/Student is EXPOSED to someone with a POSITIVE COVID-19 Test AND the exposed individual has signs/symptoms of COVID-19